 Located on the first floor of Old Stoney, the Mayor’s Office is open from 8:00 a.m. – 4:00 p.m., Monday – Friday.
 Residents are welcome to stop by, but to ensure time with the Mayor, citizens should contact Tina Stock to schedule an appointment.

 At the heart of any community are its neighborhoods.
 Each one has its own identity, needs and issues while being a part of the whole.
 Neighborhood revitalization includes both neighborhood and community-wide concepts, each designed to strengthen, beautify and improve the aesthetics, infrastructure and overall atmosphere of our City.
-Initiatives within this cornerstone range from the City’s new Complete Streets program to recycling and Operation Spring Clean Up to North Maish Road improvements to educational programs about increasing property values to a renewed partnership between Frankfort’s Fire and Police Departments.
+Initiatives within this cornerstone range from the City’s Complete Streets program to recycling and Operation Spring Clean Up to educational programs about increasing property values to a renewed partnership between Frankfort’s Fire and Police Departments.

 A community’s economic health is paramount to its continued survival and growth.
 Economic development is about nurturing existing corporate citizens – small and large – and attracting new businesses to the City.
 A comprehensive economic development plan will be the foundation upon which this cornerstone stands.
-In addition to the creation of an economic development plan, relationship building, job creation, City-County joint planning and code enforcement, Industrial Park site visits and a youth job shadowing program are part of this cornerstone that will help position Frankfort to become and remain competitive in the world marketplace.
+In addition to the creation of an economic development plan, relationship building, job creation, City-County joint planning and code enforcement are part of this cornerstone that will help position Frankfort to become and remain competitive in the world marketplace.

-Sharing information, listening to feedback, implementing suggestions and having a strategic communications plan as a guide are the elements that produce solid communications between municipal government and the citizens served.
-With a dedicated commitment to communicating, education and understanding of the City’s many initiatives can be achieved while misconceptions and even rumors can be minimized, leading to greater satisfaction among the citizenry and often, increased participation in events, programs and services.
-A comprehensive communications plan, including all kinds of tools ranging from news releases to interviews to the Web site, Facebook, and outreach with community groups make up the activity within this cornerstone.
+Sharing information, listening to feedback, implementing suggestions, and having a strategic communications plan as a guide are the elements that produce solid communications between the municipal government and the citizens served.
+With a dedicated commitment to communicating, education, and understanding of the City’s many initiatives can be achieved while misconceptions and even rumors can be minimized, leading to greater satisfaction among the citizenry and often, increased participation in events, programs, and services.
+A comprehensive communications plan, including all kinds of tools ranging from news releases to interviews to the Web site, Facebook, Instagram, YouTube broadcasts of city meetings, and outreach with community groups make up the activity within this cornerstone.

 Citizen voice is the driver behind City initiatives because done correctly, residents and visitors are the beneficiaries of municipal programs and services.
 Voices of the governed should and need to be heard.
-Those voices often are represented in the form of event volunteers, advisory board and committee members and citizen leaders.
-Opportunities including Mayor’s Night Out events, various roundtables and youth leadership initiatives are included in this cornerstone that puts citizens and their input and involvement at the forefront of the action.
+Those voices often are represented in the form of event volunteers, advisory board and committee members, and citizen leaders.
+This cornerstone puts citizens and their input and involvement at the forefront of the action.